-The Company will pay GSK non-refundable royalities and milestone payments in relation to the gene therapy programs acquired and the Company-developed product candidate, OTL-101.
+The Company will pay GSK non-refundable royalties and milestone payments in relation to the gene therapy programs acquired and the Companydeveloped product candidate, OTL-101.
 The Company will pay a flat mid-single digit percentage royalty on the combined annual net sales of ADA-SCID products, which includes Strimvelis and OTL-101.
-The Company will also pay tiered royalty rates at a percentage beginning in the mid-teens up to twenty percent for the MLD and WAS products, upon marketing approval, calculated as percentages of aggregate cumulative net sales of the MLD and WAS product, upon marketing approval, calculated as percentage from the high single-digits to low double-digit for the TDT product, upon marketing approval, calculated as percentages of the TDT product.
+The Company will also pay tiered royalty rates at a percentage beginning in the mid-teens up to twenty percent for the MLD and WAS products, upon marketing approval, calculated as percentages of aggregate cumulative net sales of the MLD and WAS products, respectively.
+The Company will pay a tiered royalty at a percentage from the high single-digits to low double-digit for the TDT product, upon marketing approval, calculated as percentages of aggregate annual net sales of the TDT product.
 These royalties owed to GSK are in addition to any royalties owed to other third parties under various license agreements for the GSK programs.
 In aggregate, the Company may pay up to £90.0 million in milestone payments upon achievement of certain sales milestones applicable to GSK.
 The Company's royalty obligations with respect to MLD and WAS may be deferred for a certain period in the interest of prioritizing available capital to develop each product.
 The Company's royalty obligations are subject to reduction on a product-by-product basis in the event of market control by biosimilars and will expire in April 2048.
 Other than Strimvelis, these royalty and milestone payments were not determined to be probable and estimable at the date of the acquisition and are not included as part of consideration.